 - Call them

 - Provide additional information (where it would be truly helpful) on making the most of the product or service you delivered.
+A simple email drip sequence would be perfect for a timely message.

 - Utilize Social Media as a point of contact